Challenges in Deploying Machine Learning: a Survey of Case Studies: Data Management

 \subsection{Data preprocessing}

-The preprocessing step normally involves a range of data cleaning activities: imputation of missing values, reduction of data into an ordered and simplified form, and mapping from raw form into a more convenient format.
+The preprocessing step normally involves a range of data cleaning activities: identification of a schema, imputation of missing values, reduction of data into an ordered and simplified form, and mapping from raw form into a more convenient format.
 Methods for carrying out data manipulations like this is an area of research that goes beyond the scope of this study.
 We encourage readers to refer to review papers on the topic, such as Abedjan et al. \cite{abedjan2016detecting}, Patil and Kulkarni \cite{patil2012review}, Ridzuan et al. \cite{ridzuan2019review}.
-An approach towards classifying readiness of data for ML tasks is given by Lawrence \cite{lawrence2017data}.

-A lesser known but also important problem that can also be considered an object of the preprocessing step is data dispersion.
-It often turns out that there can be multiple relevant separate data sources which may have different schemas, different conventions, and their own way of storing and accessing the data.
-Joining this information into a single dataset suitable for machine learning can be a complicated task on its own right.
+A lesser known but important problem that can also be considered an object of the preprocessing step is data dispersion.
+It often turns out that there can be multiple relevant separate data sources that may have different schemas, different conventions, and their own way of storing and accessing the data.
+Joining this information into a single dataset suitable for machine learning can be a complicated task in its own right, known as the data integration process \cite{nazabal2020data}.
 An example of this is what developers of Firebird faced \cite{madaio2016firebird}.
 Firebird is an advisory system in the Atlanta Fire Department, that helps identify priority targets for fire inspections.
-As a first step towards developing Firebird data was collected from 12 datasets including history of fire incidents, business licenses, households and more.
+As a first step towards developing Firebird data was collected from 12 datasets including the history of fire incidents, business licenses, households and more.
 These datasets were combined to give a single dataset covering all relevant aspects of each property monitored by the Fire Department.
 Authors particularly highlight data joining as a difficult problem.
-Given the fact that building location is the best way to identify that building, each dataset contained spatial data specifying building's address.
-Spatial information can be presented in different formats, and sometimes contain minor differences such as different spellings.
-All this needed to be cleaned and corrected, and turned out to be a massive effort that consumed a lot of time.
+Given the fact that buildings can be identified through their geospatial location, each dataset contained spatial data specifying the building's address.
+Spatial information can be presented in different formats, and sometimes contains minor differences such as different spellings.
+All this needed to be cleaned and corrected.
+These corrections can be highly time consuming and proved to be so in the Firebird project.